pineunity/apmec/doc/source/user/alarm_monitoring_usage_guide.rst

 Alarm monitoring framework
 ==========================

-This document describes how to use alarm-based monitoring driver in Tacker.
+This document describes how to use alarm-based monitoring driver in Apmec.

 Sample TOSCA with monitoring policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following example shows monitoring policy using TOSCA template.
 The target (VDU1) of the monitoring policy in this example need to be
-described firstly like other TOSCA templates in Tacker.
+described firstly like other TOSCA templates in Apmec.

 .. code-block:: yaml